w3f/polkadot-spec/docs/chap-networking.md

 #### -sec-num- Discovering authority addresses {#sect-auth-discovery-worker-discover}
 <!-- worker component -->
-The authority discovery mechanism periodically sends `get_value` messages to the Kedemlia DHT in order to discover addresses of authority nodes it knows about.
+The authority discovery mechanism periodically sends `get_value` messages to the Kedemlia DHT in order to discover the addresses of authority nodes it knows about.

 ###### Definition -def-num- Discover authority addresses message {#defn-msg-auth-discovery-lookup}
 :::definition